The project

 Workshops

-In order to help us develop the Craft-my-street platform we are conducting a number of workshops with stakeholders (teachers, local authorities, researchers etc.) to showcase, educate and gather feedback to help us improve our platform.
-A timeline of the remaining workshops is provided below.
+As part of the project, we conducted a number of workshops with stakeholders (teachers, local authorities, researchers etc.) to showcase, educate and gather feedback to help us design our platform (P-PPS).
+A timeline of the workshops is provided below.

 Workshops Timeline